-One of Adelaide’s oldest and experienced specialist criminal law firms, Mangan Ey & Associates was formed in 1982 when current Managing Partner Stephen Ey amalgamated with John Mangan, now deceased, and Julie Bishop, former Australian deputy Prime Minister and Minister for Foreign Affairs.
+One of Adelaide’s oldest and experienced specialist criminal law firms, Mangan Ey & Associates was formed in 1982 when current Managing Partner Stephen Ey amalgamated with John Mangan, now deceased, and Julie Bishop, former Minister for Foreign Affairs.

 Based conveniently on Halifax Street in Adelaide we serve all courts throughout Adelaide and regional South Australia as well as interstate.
 Mangan Ey specialise solely as criminal and traffic lawyers so as to provide the best possible service to our clients from start to finish.